Jewish Heritage Tour

-Today we will journey to Essaouira n the Atlantic coast.
+Today, our private Moroccan Journey will lead to Essaouira n the Atlantic coast.
 Visit the city of Mogador, once one third Jewish and now known as Essaouira.
 See the Jewish cemetery in the Mellah, place of annual pilgrimage to the grave of the venerated Rabbi Haim Pinto whose home and synagogue are preserved as a historic and religious site.

 We will also visit the city’s fortifications and Scala, a mixture of Berber and Portuguese architecture and the 18th century Medina with its carpentry cedar and thuya wood ateliers before returning to Marrakech.

 Overnight in Marrakech.

 After breakfast, you will be collected from your hotel and transferred to Marrakech airport for your onward flight.